datthinh1801/NT219.L21.ANTN_19520982_Nguyen-Dat-Thinh/Lab 5-6/README.md

 75aa2ceb33367c14812be9c97f3a44b9  say_hello.coll
 75aa2ceb33367c14812be9c97f3a44b9  say_hi.coll
 ```
 > Their hashes new are identical.
-So we are done.
+COLLISION 💥